Run the pilot.

 "70% of our alarms are nuisance.
 The console stopped being trusted years ago."

 Twin-3 ranks alarm floods into a worklist, not noise.
 Operators see the signal first.
 The console becomes trusted again.
-Six years of programs that did not move the numbers compress into one sealed pilot pack that does.
+The sealed pilot pack maps each alarm cluster to recoverable engineering hours — your team gets the rationalisation programme they've been writing for years, in four weeks, on your own data.

 From "something is wrong" to "here is the verified reason".